 Many activities can cause hiccups, including eating too quickly and swallowing air, but most of the time, we don’t know why we have hiccups.
 We just want to know how to get rid of hiccups.

 Following are 10 weird but effective remedies for how to get rid of hiccups.
-How about you?
-What remedies do you use for getting rid of your hiccups?
+This post is not a substitute for professional medical advice.

 This post may contain affiliate links; please read my disclosure here.